Kauai Beach Guide

 Hanalei Bay

 Hanalei Bay is a protected cove with extensive reefs on the sides and deeper water with higher waves in the center.
 Soft white sands line the crystal waters of this pristine two mile stretch of beach.
-There is plenty for everyone here, from sunbathing to surfing to summer paddleboarding, kayaking, and canoeing.
+There is something for everyone on this Kauai beach, from sunbathing to surfing to summer paddle boarding, kayaking, and canoeing.
 The protected reefs make this a fantastic snorkeling spot as well, and scuba divers can explore an old shipwreck on the sea floor.
-If you’re a fan of musicals, you may recognize Hanalei Bay as one of the filming locations from the 1965 musical, South Pacific.
+If you’re a fan of musicals, you may recognize Hanalei Bay as one of the filming locations from the 1958 musical, South Pacific.

 Stay Nearby!
 Explore Kauai hotels on TripAdvisor